113ll3/Ibmclouddocscli/reference/ibmcloud/cli_file_storage.md

 <strong>Command options</strong>:
 <dl>
 <dt>-s, --snapshot-schedule</dt>
 <dd>Required.
-Snapshot schedule to use for replication, , options are: HOURLY,DAILY,WEEKLY.</dd>
+Snapshot schedule to use for replication.
+Options are: HOURLY,DAILY,WEEKLY.</dd>
 <dt>-d, --datacenter</dt>
 <dd>Required.
-Short name of the datacenter for the replica, eg. dal09 .</dd>
+Short name of the datacenter for the replica.
+For example, `dal09`.</dd>
 <dt>-t, --tier</dt>
 <dd>Optional.
-Endurance Storage Tier (IOPS per GB) of the primary volume for which a replica is ordered , options are: 0.25,2,4,10,if no tier is specified, the tier of the original volume will be used.</dd>
+Endurance Storage Tier (IOPS per GB) of the primary volume for which a replica is ordered.
+Options are: [0.25,2,4,10].
+If no tier is specified, the tier of the original volume is used.</dd>
 <dt>-i, --iops</dt>
-<dd>Performance Storage IOPs, between 100 and 6000 in multiples of 100,if no IOPS  is specified, the IOPS  of the original volume will be used.</dd>
+<dd>Performance Storage IOPs.
+Range `100-6000`, and in multiples of 100.
+If no IOPS are specified, the IOPS value of the original volume is used.</dd>
 <dt>-f, --force</dt>
 <dd>Force operation without confirmation.</dd>
 </dl>